VisitScotland Business Events Travel Trade Corporate Toolkit

 Licence

-Licence Standard You can use this asset for marketing and advertising campaigns promoting Scotland as a tourism destination without paying royalties or license fees.
-It can be used for creating promotional materials, advertisements, and digital campaigns to highlight Scotland's attractions and experiences to encourage people to visit.
+Licence Royalty Free You can use this asset for marketing and advertising campaigns promoting Scotland as a tourism destination without paying royalties or license fees.
+It can be used for creating promotional materials, advertisements, and digital campaigns to highlight Scotland's experiences to encourage people to Live, work, study, or visit.
 However, it can't be used for any other purpose that doesn't promote Scotland.

 Expiry No expiry date